 Documents requested to complete the verification process are determined by the elements on the FAFSA the university must verify.
-Families are encouraged to use the IRS Data Retrieval Tool when completing the FAFSA.
+Families are encouraged provide consent to have their information pulled through the IRS Data Exchage (DDX) when completing the FAFSA.
 Students selected for verification will later receive a letter detailing the verification fields, documents that must be submitted, and the verification deadline.
 Any requested documents should be submitted within ten (10) days of receipt of notification.
 Additional documents may be requested to resolve discrepancies and to clarify the family's circumstances.